hapax/hapax.github.io/assets/chuzenji.md

 bubble, shattered by the reality of a beached and headless swan;

 Does the god of ruin smile on this place?
 A querent would know.

+A convenience store, overflowing as it is with the contingent, is paradoxically one of the best places to experience eternity.

+No insights into the nature of contingency and order, however